 Aim 1.3: Is placental mTORC1 signaling altered after maternal GC exposure?
 Western blot for 4EBP, S6, PS6, AKT

-Aim 1.4: How does maternal time-dependent GC exposure affect the expression of placental nutrient transporters? qPCR of transporters, not flux until we see a change in nutrient transporters
+Aim 1.4: How does maternal GC exposure affect the expression of placental nutrient transporters?

-The experiments conducted in this aim will examine the effect of timed corticosteroid treatment on placental transport and transporters.
-We predict that placental glucose transporters (see Table 1) will have increased expression (Kipmen-Korgun et al., 2012) and glucose flux across the placenta to the fetus will be increased .
+The experiments conducted in this aim will examine the effect of dexamethasone treatment on placental transport and transporters.
+We predict that placental glucose transporters (see Table 1) will have increased expression (Kipmen-Korgun et al., 2012) suggesting that glucose flux across the placenta to the fetus will be increased .
 We further expect increased placental lipid transporters and flux but reduced amino acid transporters and flux.
 We predict maternal corticosteroid treatment will alter placental glucose, lipid, and amino acid transporters and nutrient flux and will influence fetal and placental viability in a time-dependent manner.
 Earlier exposure at E5.5 and E12.5 will have the most prominent effect on placental transport and may lead to reduced nutrient flux overall, while later exposure at E17.5 will only increase glucose and lipid transporters and flux.

 Aim 1.5: Is offspring metabolic health survival, wt, mri, if they survive after Dex exposure during gestation only (no 1 week preconception)